-A low humidity level results in dry and itchy skin or chapped lips.
-Humidity level greater than 50% results in growth of mold spores, bacteria and dust mites.
-40% humidity is required for musical instruments to prevent their crazing or cracking of finish.
+Dry, itchy skin and chapped lips are common in areas with low humidity.
+Humidity levels over 50% result in the growth of mold spores, bacteria, and dust mites.
+40% humidity is required for musical instruments to prevent finishes from crazing or cracking.

 In the following video, Dr. Ari Brown explains the uses of a humidifier in a baby’s room.

 A place with higher temperature and high relative humidity needs moisture to be pulled out of air.
-Moist air helps the growth of mold, dust mites and spores which aggravate allergies.
+Moist air helps the growth of mold, dust mites and spores which aggravate allergies and asthma.
 A dehumidifier removes moisture from air and is suited for this climate.

-The relative humidity of a particular place is the deciding factor in selecting either one.
-35 to 50% humidity level is considered to be healthy.
-Based on the humidity levels of a room, a dehumidifier and humidifiers help obtain these levels.
+The relative humidity of a particular place is the deciding factor in selecting either a humidifier for dehumidifier.
+A healthy relative humidity level is 35 to 50%.
+Based on the humidity levels of a room, dehumidifiers and humidifiers help obtain these levels.

 The flu virus thrives best when humidity is either over 98% or between zero and 50%.
-So Dr. Linsey Marr, a researcher at Virginia Tech, recommends keeping humidity levels around 50% (but not over 60%, because that can cause mold buildup) to give the flu virus the least chance of survival.
+Because of this, Dr. Linsey Marr, a researcher at Virginia Tech, recommends keeping humidity levels around 50% to give the flu virus the least chance of survival.

 This video by Consumer Reports offers tips on how to select a dehumidifier.